 In recent years, calisthenics exercises have experienced a remarkable resurgence in popularity, transforming from traditional military training methods to a mainstream fitness phenomenon.
 At the Indian School of Calisthenics (ISC), we’ve witnessed firsthand how these fundamental exercises for beginners can revolutionize fitness routines and deliver extraordinary results for practitioners of all levels.
+This comprehensive guide covers everything from basic movements to advanced progressions, helping you master the art of bodyweight training for optimal fitness results.

 What Are Calisthenics Exercises?